JuliaStats/Clustering.jl/doc/source/init.rst

     The argument ``algname`` determines the choice of algorithm (see above).

 In practice, we found that Kmeans++ is the most effective method for initial seeding.
-Thus, we provide specific functions to simply the use of Kmeans++ seeding:
+Thus, we provide specific functions to simplify the use of Kmeans++ seeding:

 .. function:: kmpp(X, k)